PiotrJander/rdza/README.md

 * strings
 * then shadowing and scoping
 * then complex data type like lists, dicts, tuples

-functions:
-* each function inherits the scope it was defined in so for global functions, the scope contains top level functions for nested functions and anonymous functions, local scope

-requirements:
-* now on to functions
-* 1) pass by value
-* 2) pass by reference
-* print
-* optional: for loop
-* string type
-* ---
-* identifier shadowing and scopes
 * runtime errors like zero division
-* functions returning values
-* lists / maps / records
-* tuples with destructuring
-* pass function as parameter
-* return function, function closures
-* anonymous functions
-* ---
-* nested functions